 - Snipping the bottom two sets of leaves off of a basil stem and leaving the top two or three sets of leaves on the stem

-- Place that stem into a glass canning jar of water
+- Place that stem into a glass canning jar or glass of water

 - Place it in a sunny window